Should Cannabis Be Used to Treat Parkinson’s Disease?

 THC is known for some of the more infamous side effects of cannabis.
 These include a euphoric high, impaired memory, increased appetite, and altered sense of time.

-CBD on the other hand has a calming effect with some research suggesting that it may relieve pain, reduce inflammation, and diminish anxiety.
+CBD, on the other hand, has a calming effect with some research suggesting it may relieve pain, reduce inflammation, and diminish anxiety.

 In general, medical marijuana consists of purified combinations of these two cannabinoids in varying ratios.